LASER3284/LoRaScouter/README.md

 The main setup is like so:
 - The stands (scouters) have modified versions of SUPERCILEX's [Robot-Scouter](https://github.com/SUPERCILEX/Robot-Scouter) app installed onto their phones (or a school/team provided device).
 The main difference is that our fork of it adds in a custom export feature that exports all scouting data to one JSON file.
+  * We chose this app because it was what our scouters were already familiar with as well as it's additional features (exporting/etc) will allow us to have a good backup in the event something breaks.
 - These stands then plug into a laptop running in the stands running the `SenderSender.py` python script inside the `Sender` folder.
   * This script uses [ADB](https://developer.android.com/studio/command-line/adb) in order to pull the exported JSON file from the scouting devices.
   * Then it combines all of this scouting data into one JSON file that is minified and sent via serial to the main LoRa sender device.